 Faith practices and traditions are unique for every patient and family.
 During your time at Deaconess, our staff can provide you with a variety of resources and services that fit best with your practice.

-A chaplain is available to meet with patients or family members 24 hours per day, seven days per week at Deaconess Midtown Hospital, Deaconess Gateway Hospital and Deaconess Henderson Hospital.
+A chaplain is available to meet with patients or family members 24 hours per day, seven days per week at Deaconess Midtown Hospital, Deaconess Gateway Hospital, Deaconess Henderson Hospital and The Women's Hospital.

 Health care chaplains are specially trained to handle end-of-life situations, patients who receive a serious diagnosis as well as those who are struggling with questions of faith.
 Here are a few examples of why you might want to call a chaplain: